Tana Mongeau: Early life

-Tana Mongeau was born on June 24, 1998, to Rick and Rebecca Mongeau in Las Vegas, Nevada, where she was raised.
+Tana Mongeau was born on June 24, 1998, to Rick and Rebecca Mongeau in Henderson, Nevada, where she was raised.
+Mongeau attended Green Valley High School before dropping out during her sophomore year.
 While on MTV No Filter: Tana Turns 21, Tana said that her parents lacked parenting skills which caused her to have a strained childhood.
+On her podcast with Brooke Schofield, she also stated "I spent my whole life feeling like I was raising [them]".
+She is not on speaking terms with her biological family and has stated numerous times that she was adopted by her best friend's family at age thirteen.

 Career

 Mongeau's most famous videos are her "storytime" videos.
 On February 10, 2017, Mongeau posted on her Snapchat that she was being investigated by the FBI after someone hacked into her emails and "sent a bombing and shooting threat to McCarran International Airport."

 On January 24, 2017, Mongeau posted a video titled "The N Word" which has received over 7 million views.
-In the video, she describes an encounter where a person on her tour (later revealed to be YouTuber iDubbbz) told her "say nigger", in response to a tweet posted by Mongeau to iDubbbz, telling him to kill himself for his comedic use of the word in his YouTube videos. iDubbbz, in turn, made a video outlining her hypocrisy, pointing out examples where she had previously and publicly used the word in a derogatory manner.
+In the video, she describes an encounter where a person on her tour (later revealed to be YouTuber iDubbbz) told her "say nigger", in response to a tweet posted by Mongeau to iDubbbz, telling him to kill himself for his comedic use of the word in his YouTube videos.
+In retaliation, iDubbbz made a video exposing her hypocrisy by pointing out examples in which Mongeau used the slur crudely herself.
 On February 17, 2017, Mongeau posted a video in which she apologized for using the word.
+In May 2023, iDubbbz released a video apologizing for actions he had done in the past, and in it directly apologized to Mongeau for his actions towards her.

 Mongeau's debut single, "Hefner", was released in November 2017.
 The music video featured Bella Thorne.
-That same month, Mongeau was featured on an episode of Maury.
+That same month, Mongeau was featured on a sketch posted to the Maury YouTube channel.
 Mongeau collaborated with Lil Phag and Dr. Woke on a song titled "Deadahh" that was released on December 15, 2017.
 She released her second solo single, "W", on March 1, 2018.
 Her third solo single, "Fuck Up", was released on August 31, 2018.